 Lesla looked at the angry faces of the Council and hurried after her father.
 “Father, you do worry me.
 This situation is not as grave as you think.
 You risk alienating the Council,” she pleaded.

 “Daughter, you presume too much.
 I am your elder, and I know what is best!
 You were not there when Krypton met its doom.
 You know of no life before that sterile bottled existence.
 Until you learn more, I suggest you hold your tongue and just look pretty,” he said.

 Lesla was stung by his words that, oddly enough, sounded familiar to her from somewhere.

-Later, in the home of Zor-El and Allura, Lesla sat at Allura In-Ze’s feet while her aunt caressed the girl’s hair and soothed her fears.
+Later, in the home of Zor-El and Alura, Lesla sat at Alura In-Ze’s feet while her aunt caressed the girl’s hair and soothed her fears.

 “Lesla, Nim has always been difficult, emotional, reckless, and yes — radical.
 He lived with guilt over thinking that he had survived while his two more dedicated brothers had lost their lives.
 For years after learning that Zor here had lived, he avoided us out of some guilt or neurosis.
 I can only say you should just remember that his behavior is odd at times, and know we love you like a second daughter.”